NakajimaAkemi/bento/README.md

 # Big Data Management Project
+In this repo we performed a pipeline of data processing operations on a csv file, using various libraries and then compare the results.

 Original Repo by DBGroup @UNIMORE: https://github.com/dbmodena/bento

-Credits: Bilel Arfaoui, Giovanni Malaguti, Marco Pirelli
+Contributors: Bilel Arfaoui, Giovanni Malaguti, Marco Pirelli

 Original Datasets and Notebook: https://www.kaggle.com/code/sohamsave/accident-data-analysis/notebook